 The first girls to “join” have always been involved in the program because their brothers are Boy Scouts.
 Most families come together to the monthly pack meetings and the girls have always been allowed to participate in the activities there.

 “It kept families together and that’s what kept our pack so strong,” Enhis says.
 Having the daughters officially join will only strengthen their packs, he adds.

 “Having the girls around isn’t foreign to Boy Scouts,” says Marianne Simancek, president of the Great Lakes Field Service Council (GLFSC) for Macomb, Oakland and Wayne counties.
 “It just expands them to the younger age group.”

 Boys Scouts vs. Girl Scouts

 Both Boy Scouts and Girl Scouts focus on a badge system after they reach an achievement.

 So, what does this mean for the Girl Scouts of America?
-Some might argue that the Boy Scouts are taking away from their membership, but the Boy Scouts of America says it shouldn’t impact them.
+Some might argue that the Boy Scouts are taking away from their membership, but the Girl Scouts disagree.

 “Girl Scouts is a separate organization and an entirely different thing,” Meade says.
 “It really shouldn’t affect Girl Scouts.
 There isn’t any reason they can’t do both.”

 Some girls, like Courtney, enjoy Boy Scouts better and that’s OK, too.
 Leaders seem to agree that the important thing is that the girls are getting to choose which one they want to be a part of – a choice they haven’t had until now.

 “I’m very happy that the Boy Scouts are finally allowing the girls to be in great leadership roles,” Enhis says.
 “It’s a wonderful program and they now have great opportunities that only boys had before.”